 A person who understands that marketing activities ultimately should contribute to higher profitability, sales and customer satisfaction.

 The few people who qualify as modern marketers will keep an open mind.
-He or she will learn the importance of every role in the marketing team and above all, detect marketing’s ability to contribute to higher profitability, sales and customer satisfaction.
+He or she will learn the importance of every role in the marketing team and, above all, detect marketing’s ability to contribute to higher profitability, sales and customer satisfaction.

-This pretty much describes the motley crew of candidates you will screen for your next job ad.
+This describes the motley crew of candidates you will screen for your next job ad.
 Now you need to penetrate beyond building brand awareness and find the ones with the right qualities.
 What questions should you ask to be able to select the modern marketer, contributing to higher profitability, sales and customer satisfaction?